junwatu/griddb-podcast-creator/blogs/README.md

 const { content: pdfContent, response: ocrResponse } = await ocrService.processFile(tempFilePath, file.name);
 ```
 - **Function:** The temporary PDF file created earlier is sent to an OCR (Optical Character Recognition) service for processing.
-- **Outcome:** OCR extracts textual content (`pdfContent`) from the PDF and provides a detailed response (`ocrResponse`) with metadata, including extraction success, any encountered OCR errors, or issues about content quality which might impact accuracy.
+- **Outcome:** OCR extracts textual content (`pdfContent`) from the PDF and provides a detailed response (`ocrResponse`) with metadata, including extraction success, any encountered OCR errors, or issues about content quality that might impact accuracy.

 #### 2. **Generating the Podcast Script**